 Spirit of Steamboat

-It is part of the Walt Longmire #9.1, Walt Longmire #0.25 series and is a This mystery is a hardcover edition that was published by Viking Adult on October 17, 2013 and has 146 pages.
+It is part of the Walt Longmire #9.1, Walt Longmire #0.25 series and is a mystery that was published by Viking Adult on October 17, 2013 and has 146 pages.

 Explore it on Goodreads or Amazon.